aenarete/aenarete.github.io/solidarity.md

 [Climate Solidarity](https://bunq.me/climatesolidarity)

-Please consider giving a monthly donation: For 40 EUR per month we can pay water and electricity for a week.
+Please consider giving a monthly donation: A 40 euro donation provides water and electricity for one week.

 ## Tree planting
 Dianah helped to organize a tree planting session along the Mathare River.
 This was a great opportunity for the group to get outside and do something encouraging: More trees mean a lower risk of floods in the future.